 The previous interior received criticism from all angles (ourselves included) for looking rather bland and dated.
 The same can’t be said for the i20 now.
 A huge leap forward has seen the old fascia ditched in favour of a clean, modern style constructed from soft touch plastics.
 An optional two-tone finish to the dash looks attractive, and there’s even a glass panoramic roof available on the top-spec premium SE models.

 At 326 litres, the boot is one of the biggest in its class.
 The passengers fare well too, with plenty of room in the cabin.
 Three adults should fit comfortably on the rear bench.

-Hyundai have worked hard to improve the refinement of the i20, and on the whole it has payed off.
+Hyundai has worked hard to improve the refinement of the i20, and on the whole it has payed off.
 Additional sound deadening has been squeezed in and around the noisy bits, and the work done becomes immediately apparent when you realise how quiet it is for a small car.

 Overall the ride is soft, but it can become fidgety over broken road surfaces.
 One tester notes that there isn’t enough travel in the suspension, which means that once loaded up with passengers the i20 “thuds into larger imperfections” on the road.